Get connected now

 - Look at how much you have in retirement accounts and college savings.

-- Add up how much life insurance you have, along with disability income insurance and long-term care coverage if you’re older than 50.
+- Add up how much life insurance you have, along with disability income insurance and long-term care coverage if you're over age 50.

-- Make an appointment for next month with your Thrivent Financial representative or target a time to call the Thrivent Financial Guidance Team.
+- Make an appointment for next month with your Thrivent Financial professional or target a time to call the Thrivent Financial Guidance Team (TFGT).

-NOVEMBER: Draft or update your will & other documents
+NOVEMBER: Draft and update your will and other documents.

 - You may give during the year, but if you haven't, finish annual giving before year's end.